-Jacquelyn Hall is the Julia Cherry Spruill Professor of History at the University of North Carolina at Chapel Hill, and is the former President (2003-04) of the Organization of American Historians (OAH), the nation’s largest organization devoted to the study of American history.
+Jacquelyn Hall is the Julia Cherry Spruill Professor of History at the University of North Carolina at Chapel Hill, and is the former president (2003-04) of the Organization of American Historians (OAH).

 Shortly after assuming the presidency of OAH in 2003, Hall stated, “Taking up my responsibilities as president of the OAH during the annual meeting in Memphis proved humbling and exciting in ways I hadn’t anticipated.
 The shadow of the past was palpable, as we commemorated the thirty-fifth anniversary of the April 4 assassination of Martin Luther King.
 A second shadow fell across the hallways and meeting rooms as well: the shadow of war [in Iraq], and with it the challenge of using our skills as historians to explore the roots and context of contemporary events.”

 During her tenure as OAH president, Hall used her column in the organization’s newsletter to criticize Bush Administration policies, lambasting everything from the U.S. Patriot Act to the “No Child Left Behind” initiative.
 In the February 2004 OAH newsletter, Hall wrote: “The No Child Left Behind Act of 2001, which couples high-stakes tests in math and reading with punitive sanctions, has not delivered on its promise of new funding for resource-starved schools.
 That act has, however, disproportionately punished schools with minority populations, undermined teachers’ morale, reduced opportunities for students to engage in active learning, and encouraged school systems to distort their graduation rates and test results.”